RetroDECK/ES-DE/USERGUIDE.md

 If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.

-**Display game art from ROM directories**
+**Display game media from ROM directories**

-Using this option, you can locate game images in the ROM directory tree.
-The images are searched inside the directory "\<ROM directory\>/\<system name\>/images/" and the filenames must be the same as the ROM names, followed by a dash and the image type.
-For example "~/ROMs/nes/images/Contra-screenshot.jpg" and "~/ROMs/nes/images/Contra-marquee.jpg".
+Using this option, you can place game images and videos in the ROM directory tree.
+The media files are searched inside the directory "\<ROM directory\>/\<system name\>/images/" and "\<ROM directory\>/\<system name\>/videos/" and the filenames must be the same as the ROM names, followed by a dash and the media type.
+For example "~/ROMs/nes/images/Contra-screenshot.jpg", "~/ROMs/nes/images/Contra-marquee.jpg" and "~/ROMs/nes/videos/Contra-video.jpg".
 This option is mostly intended for legacy purposes, if you have an existing game collection with this media setup that you would like to open in ES.
 The scraper will never save files to this directory structure and will instead use the standard media directory logic.
 It's recommended to keep this option disabled unless you really need it since it slows down the application somewhat.

 **Display GPU statistics overlay**